About Us

 In 2013, the structure of RDG was formalised to ensure that it continued to receive the full commitment of key people and organisations from across the railway industry.
 This was achieved through the incorporation of a new membership condition into the licences of Network Rail and those passenger and freight operators that operate over the mainline network.
 In October 2016, the single name of Rail Delivery Group was adopted to describe ATOC and RDG.

 In 2021, one recommendation of the Williams-Shapps Plan for Rail was that elements of RDG’s activity should sit within the remit of an arm’s length body.
-In May 2022, Rail Partners was formed to continue advocacy and policy activities previously undertaken by RDG on behalf of members, in advance of RDG’s transfer to Great British Railways in 2024.
+In May 2022, Rail Partners was formed to continue advocacy and policy activities previously undertaken by RDG on behalf of members, in advance of RDG’s transfer to Great British Railways.